Search This Blog

 Immigration and Crime

 I participated in a panel in my department today on Foreign Policy and the 2024 election.
-I talked about NATO and climate change -- will these policy issues influence the outcome of the election (maybe climate change) and how will the election results influence policy going forward.
+I talked about NATO and climate change -- with these questions in mind: Will these policy issues influence the outcome of the election (maybe climate change); and how will the election results influence policy going forward?

 Colleagues talked about Russia/Ukraine, Gaza/Lebanon, China, and immigration.

-The last issue was the most controversial as the panelists had the deepest disagreement on this issue during the Q&A.
+The last issue was the most controversial as the panelists (and student audience members) had the deepest disagreement on this issue during the Q&A.

 I feel compelled to fact-check some of the statements that were flying around the room.

-Contra to alarming claims, the Biden administration has not had an "open borders" policy .
+Contra to alarming claims, the Biden administration has not had an "open borders" policy.
+This claim is basically a Republican talking point in recent presidential campaigms, not some settled matter of public policy.
 The libertarian Cato Institute, which used to be reliably Republican, agrees.
+On the left, advocates of open borders certainly do not view the US border as open.

 Next, immigrants do not commit "most crime" or even a disproportionate share of them.
 A number from New York City referenced in today's discussion was essentially made up by "police sources" and reported in the tabloid New York Post.
 Meanwhile, a more thorough dive by the NY Times this past February revealed quite different official data from the NYPD: